lukchen/csye6225-spring2018-1/README.md

 ## Sign up/ Sign in

-  This project accomplised a website sign up/ sign in function, user's information will be store in database and password will be encrypted, This web application is a seperation of back-end and front-end and use axios to send data, it basiclly contains three parts: server, client, admin.
+  This project accomplised a website sign up/ sign in function, user's information will be store in database and password will be encrypted, This web application is a seperation of RESTful back-end and front-end and use axios to send data, it basiclly contains three parts: server, client, admin.

 ## Prerequisites